unixpickle/Benchmarks/README.md

  * Swift - Xcode6, preview 3, "Version 6.0 (6A254o)"
  * PHP - PHP 5.4.24 (cli) (built: Jan 19 2014 21:32:15)

-My goal is to compare the performance of different data types and operations in these languages.
-To do this, I am writing identical programs (as identical as they can get, anyway) in each of the 7 languages.
-Each benchmark has a README which explains the test and shows my personal results.
+These benchmarks compare performance characteristics of 8 different programming languages.
+Each benchmark includes a close to identical implementation of the same program in each language.
+The pre-calculated statistics found in this repository were all collected on the same machine running Mac OS X 10.9.3 with a 2.6GHz Intel Core i7 with 1600 MHz DDR3 RAM.

 # Results